 We’ve all been there.
 You’re at home, and it’ been a long day.
 All you want to do is unwind with episodes of your favorite show on Netflix.
 Or maybe your kids are trying to finish a project for school, and the deadline is tomorrow morning.
 In either case, and countless others, slow WiFi can lead to serious frustration.

-While some slowness could be the result of service issues with your ISP, our experience working with technology in people’s homes for almost 15 years tells us that slow WiFi is almost always the result of outdated, outmatched, or poorly configured modems or wireless routers.
+While some slowness could be the result of service issues with your ISP, our experience working with technology in people’s homes for over 15 years tells us that slow WiFi is almost always the result of outdated, outmatched, or poorly configured modems or wireless routers.

 And that’s great news, because it means that most issues with WiFi are due to factors under your control!
 There are four steps we recommend taking to improve wireless strength in your home.